 Next, choose a trigger, such as "When a record enters a view".
 In our example, the view was filtered to only show records from the "Design projects" table in the "Completed" view.
 A filter is used in the "Completed" view that only shows projects marked complete.
 This means that when the checkbox field is checked the automation will fire.
 After proper setup, test your trigger by clicking "Run test".

-After testing the trigger successfully, we can move onto setting up the action.
+After testing the trigger successfully, we can move on to setting up the action.
 Click the blue "+ Add Action" button.
 Then, click on the "Create record" option.
 This will bring up a menu of options.
-First, select your desired table to create the new record in.
+First, select your desired table where the new record will be created.
 Next, you can choose which information from the trigger to add to the table you have chosen for this step.
-In our example, we are only pulling over certain information into a new "Design projects (Archived)" table that we created.
+In our example, we are only inserting certain information into a new "Design projects (Archived)" table that we created.
 After adding the desired information for the action step make sure to test the action.

 After successfully testing the action, you can turn your automation on.
 Now, in our example, a new record will be created any time someone marks the project as complete.

 How do I have all of the field information from a record inserted into the created record?